 “I am a little bit confused,” Assemblyman Mark Stone (D-Scotts Valley), the invoice’s creator, stated Thursday.

 Stone’s bill became rejected with the aid of Newsom on July 12, one of two payments vetoed earlier than the governor left the state on vacation, the first two he has refused to signal since taking office.
-The -web page inspiration might have allowed Scotts Valley in Santa Cruz County and Emeryville in Alameda County to exceed the statewide cap on neighbourhood sales taxes — however handiest if voters accepted the plans subsequent 12 months.
+The -web page inspiration might have allowed Scotts Valley in Santa Cruz County and Emeryville in Alameda County to exceed the statewide cap on neighborhood sales taxes — however handiest if voters accepted the plans subsequent 12 months.

 In a short written veto message, Newsom asserted that neither metropolis wanted an exemption from modern-day regulation.